 “I am confident Charles Sturt provided me with a very good brick wall, a lot of life experience, and memories that I will think fondly of for the rest of my life.
 So, well done – may there be many more milestones for the pharmacy school, and many more successful passionate pharmacists entering our workforce!”

-Is a future in pharmacy calling you?
+Is a future pharmacy career path calling you?

 Join industry leaders with our Bachelor of Pharmacy.
 As a pharmacist you’ll play a vital role in the health of individuals and communities.